emarmolsanchez/aRNA/README.md

 # aRNA
 This repository is inteded to host code scripts and files needed to reproduce the analyses and plots that form part of the paper **"Ancient RNA expression profiles of the extinct wolly mammoth"**.

+Read our paper and cite our work at [Mármol-Sánchez E. et al (2025).
+Ancient RNA expression profiles from the extinct woolly mammoth.
+Cell. doi:10.1016/j.cell.2025.10.025.]

 &nbsp;

 ## Contact